Rajo Singh: Political career

 He was a Member of the Bihar Legislative Assembly for six consecutive terms, that is, from 1972 to 1998.
 He was a Member of parliament, Lok Sabha from Begusarai constituency for two terms, between 1998 and 2004.
 He started his career as primary school teacher and participated actively in politics and social work.
 His passion to serve the masses soon forced him to leave the job of teacher as he was not able to do justice to social work and teaching at the same time.
 He resigned from the job of Primary School teacher and became full-time political worker.
 He became Gram Pradhan of Hathiyama Panchayat in the year 1952 and continued till 1972.
-He contested the Legislative Assembly first election from Barbigha as an independent candidate against Shri Shivshankar Singh (CPI) son of late Dr Shri Krishna Sinha, the first Chief Minister of Bihar, in 1972 and defeated him.
-He continued his journey of winning each election with higher margins in every successive election from 1972 onwards.
-He was denied ticket from Indian National Congress in the year 1985 and he contested election as independent member and defeated by record margin his rival Shri Rajendra Prasad Singh.
+He contested his first Legislative Assembly election from Barbigha as an independent candidate against Shri Shivshankar Singh (CPI), son of late Dr Shri Krishna Sinha, the first Chief Minister of Bihar, in 1972 and defeated him.
+He continued winning each election with higher margins in every successive election from 1972 onwards.
+He was denied ticket from Indian National Congress in the year 1985 and contested election as an independent member and defeated by record margin his rival Shri Rajendra Prasad Singh.
 In the year 1998, still being the member of Bihar Legislative Assembly he contested Parliamentary elections from Begusarai constituency and won the election against Shrimati Krishna Sahi of SAP with margins of 52,907 votes.